May 7, 2019

 How the “Happiness Industry” Is Changing Architecture

-A new exhibition at the Canadian Centre for Architecture (CCA) explores the quantifying of happiness and probes its impact on architects' importance.
+A new exhibition at the Canadian Centre for Architecture (CCA) explores the quantifying and ranking of happiness and probes its impact on architects’ importance.

 The Architecture of Happiness was a trite book published in the mid-2000s and mercifully forgotten.
 Our Happy Life: Architecture and Well-Being in the Age of Emotional Capitalism, a new exhibition at the Canadian Centre for Architecture (CCA) in Montreal, isn’t nearly as snappily titled, but as an enterprise, it is far more probing and curious.
 Curated by Francesco Garutti, the show explores how, after the 2008 financial crash, the “happiness industry”—comprising government initiatives, economic indices, and city rankings—hijacked virtually every facet of contemporary life.